ElektraInitiative/libelektra/doc/dev/kdb-operations.md

 6. If a global cache plugin is enabled:
    Ask the global cache plugin for the cache entry IDs for all backends.
 7. If all backends have an existing cache entry:
-   Run the `cache` phase on all backends
+   Run the `cachecheck` phase on all backends
 8. If all backends indicated the cache is still valid:
    Ask the global cache plugin for the cached data and **return**.
 9. Run the `prestorage` and `storage` phase on all backends.
 10. Run the `poststorage` phase of all `spec:/` backends.
-11. Merge the data from all backend
+11. Merge the data from all backends
-12. Run the `spec` plugin (to copy metakeys).
+12. If enabled, run the `gopts` plugin.
-13. If enabled, run the `gopts` plugin.
+13. Run the `spec` plugin (to copy metakeys).
 14. Split data back into individual backends.
 15. Run the `poststorage` phase for all backends.
 16. Merge the data from all backends and **return**.